 To learn more, watch the short film documenting the restoration, which includes an extended interview with Pure Earth project coordinator France Cabanillas.

-Pure Earth is working in Peru on a project funded by the U.S. Department of State to assist the government in assessing artisanal gold mining sites, planning remediation efforts and strategies for alternative livelihoods, and sustainably restoring affected natural resources.
-Partners include the local organization CREEH and the Ministry of Environment (MINAM: Ministerio de Medio Ambiente) of Peru.
+Pure Earth is working in Peru on a project funded by the U.S. Department of State to assist the Peruvian government and civil society in assessing artisanal gold mining sites, planning remediation efforts and strategies for alternative livelihoods, and sustainably restoring affected natural resources.
+Partners include the Ministry of Environment (MINAM: Ministerio de Medio Ambiente) of Peru.

 Pure Earth also works in many other artisanal gold mining areas around the world to reduce the impact of toxic mercury while maintaining livelihoods.
 Because different methods work at different sites, project teams test a variety of approaches; some that eliminate the use of mercury entirely, and others that use (and recapture) mercury.